-(Here's Matt sharing a story to the YW we served at
+(Here's Matt sharing a story with the YW we served at

 our annual YW Back to School Feast in Utah.)

-I found joy, perspective, and satisfaction serving the young women
+I found joy, perspective, and satisfaction in serving the young women

 in our congregation together with him for nearly three years.